 Universities of Brazil and Italy

-- Moral Awareness goes down after the Spring time change.
+- Moral Awareness and willingness to help others goes down after the Spring time change.

 - People are less civil online after the Spring time change.